Global-Development-and-Politics-of-Data/Ch-13-Climate-Change/Data/UNFCCC-Emissions/README.md

 -   **Select Category**: 'Total GHG emissions excluding LULUCF/LUCF' and 'Total GHG emissions including LULUCF/LUCF'

-Once the query is submitted and you see the table go to the 'Unit' tab and unselect 'Gg,' which means all your GHG emissions values are in Gg CO<sub>2</sub> equivalent.
+Once the query is submitted and you see the table go to the 'Unit' tab and unselect 'Gg,' which means all your GHG emissions values are in Gigagrams or Gg CO<sub>2</sub> equivalent.

 Please note that 1 kt = 1 Gg.